raihan3/raihan3.github.io/README.md

 Software Engineer, boring as hell, loves long walks, hikes and exploring different cities.

-An avid snooker and Cricket and Netflix fan.
+An avid snooker, Cricket and Netflix fan.

 I am currently working as a Software Engineer at American Express on the Accounts Receivable platform and contributing towards the MARS project which will mordernise AR across Amex globally.
 I started my career as a Graduate Java Developer at Barclays in the API team, where I delivered a couple of changes to the Barclaycard API's.